-"We want kids in Milwaukee feel supported - to realize that they can be artists too."
+"We want kids in Milwaukee to feel supported—to realize that they can be artists, too."

 I went into high school knowing that my parents couldn't afford to send me to college.
 The narrative that I grew up around was like, you have to work hard to get the things that you want.
 So I had it in my mind that if I wanted to go to college, I was gonna have to bust my a-- through high school.

 At the same time, all through high school, on the weekends, and quite honestly on some school nights, my friends and I would drive three hours to watch some punk band play for like ten minutes and then drive home afterwards.
 We were real road warriors.
 I started playing in punk bands and music became a big part of my life.